SoanKim/SET/README.md

 # SET
-DQN with context bandit task (Advised by @geraudnt)
+DQN with context bandit task (Advised by geraudnt.github.io)

+This is the DQN network training with context bandit environment with the board game, SET.
+After observing the three cards with four features, the agent come to judge whether they are valid sets or not.